+Happily, we were able to resolve these contradictions.
+Victoria Connor of The Carnegie Club (pers. comm., 2024), which now owns Skibo Castle, informed us that no relevant watercolour or lead-pencil artwork remains in the castle today, and suggested that the whatever artwork was involved, the Andrew Carnegie Birthplace Museum might have acquired it.
+Jennifer Jones of the Birthplace Museum was able to confirm (pers. comm., 2024) that they have no watercolour or lead-pencil artwork of the Diplodocus, but that the printed plate in question was donated from Skibo Castle to the Birthplace Museum as part of its founding gift in 1928, along with other items associated with the King’s 1902 visit.
+The print is accessioned as ACBM 1928/461 and remains at the museum, although it is not currently on display (Figure 8).
+All evidence therefore suggests that it was this print that the King saw — a print which we have confirmed is identical to that included in Hatcher (1901).

+At any rate, the King was impressed by the Diplodocus skeletal reconstruction, and requested a specimen for the British Museum (Natural History) in London, of which he was a trustee (Nieuwland 2019:50).
+Carnegie, keen to gain favor with men of influence, happily undertook to provide one as a gift, and on 2 October wrote to Holland to ask him to excavate another Diplodocus for the British Museum (Figure 9).

 In late December 1902, when Carnegie had returned to Pittsburgh, Holland explained that finding a comparable specimen was unlikely, and would be expensive even if luck was on their side.
 He was able to persuade Carnegie that a cast of their existing specimen would be a more practical gift (Nieuwland 2019:58).
-That same month, Holland began arranging the details of the donation in correspondence with E. Ray Lankester, his counterpart at the British Museum (Natural History), writing that “the whole [is] to be executed in the very highest style of art”.
-The offer would be formally accepted by the Trustees on 23 February 1903 (letter from Holland to Lankester, 10 June 1904, reproduced by Barrett et al. 2010:24).
+That same month, Holland began arranging the details of the donation in correspondence with E. Ray Lankester, his counterpart at the British Museum (Natural History), writing that “the whole [is] to be executed in the very highest style of art.”
+The offer would be formally accepted by the British Museum Trustees on 23 February 1903 (letter from Holland to Lankester, 10 June 1904, reproduced by Barrett et al. 2010:24).

 As early as 4 August 1903, Carnegie was thinking bigger than a single cast.
 In a letter to Holland, he wrote “I think better to make more than one cast of Diplodocus — if I visit all the Crowned Heads could send one to their National Museums” (Carnegie 1903).
-Again, Coggeshall’s (1951a:276) account is slightly different: in his account it was Holland’s foresight, not Carnegie’s that led to multiple copies being made — and Holland’s (1903:2) letter of 31 January 1903 corroborates this interpretation: “The first issue from the molds will be your gift to the British Museum […] Subsequent issues may be employed by you to gratify the scientific acquisitiveness of such men as the Kaiser and the Czar, the President of the French Republic, the King of Belgium, et id omne genus”.
+Again, Coggeshall’s (1951b:276) account is slightly different: in his telling, it was Holland’s foresight, not Carnegie’s, that led to multiple copies being made — and Holland’s (1903:2) letter of 31 January 1903 corroborates this interpretation: “The first issue from the molds will be your gift to the British Museum […] Subsequent issues may be employed by you to gratify the scientific acquisitiveness of such men as the Kaiser and the Czar, the President of the French Republic, the King of Belgium, et id omne genus.”
 Whoever originated this idea, it appealed to Carnegie as it allowed him to exploit Diplodocus to gain support from those with authority to advance peace arbitration, the main focus of his philanthropy at this time.